DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 Units require supplies to Move, Attack, and Counterattack.
 Supplies are represented by Supply Tokens, which the player purchases and keeps in Reserve until Played.
 Each Supply Token can be used in one of two ways:
 - To Resupply a Unit that has its supplies depleted
 - To Build Out a player's Supply Lines

 Each Unit has a Supply Capacity, denoted on the Unit's Tracking Card by a grid of squares.
 Each time the Unit Moves, Attacks, or Counterattacks, the player must remove the appropriate number of Supply Tokens from the Card.
-If the Unit is adjacent to it's player's Supply Lines, that player may move supplies from their Reserves to the Unit's Card to replenish the spent supplies.
+If the Unit is adjacent to it's player's Supply Lines, that player may (instead of moving or attacking,) move supplies from their Reserves to the Unit's Card to replenish the spent supplies.
 The Player's Supply Lines are denoted by Supply Tokens instead being placed onto the board.
 The Player may place supply tokens adjacent to their Deployment Area, or adjacent to any other supply token they've placed onto the board already.
 However, newly placed Supply Tokens must form a chain (The Supply Line) all the way back to the player's Deployment Area.
 (I.e. Supply Tokens that are cut off from the Deployment area cannot have new supply tokens placed next to them except to reconnect them to the Deployment Area.)
+The player can place up to as many Supply Tokens as they have in Reserve, but they may not place Tokens they just purchased this turn.

+### Boardroom Dealings
+If a player managed to Destroy an enemy Unit, Capture an Objective, Capture or Destroy enemy supplies, at the conclusion of the turn, that player gets to draw a card from the Business Opportunity Deck and place it into their hand.

+Business Opportunity Cards represent sources of Funds that players can play to generate capital with which they can buy Units and Supplies.
+However the funds generated by playing Business Opportunity Cards have Contingincies which the player is liable as long as the card is in play.
+> The Basic types of Business Opportunity are:
+> - Lines of Credit: An upfront influx of cash which must be paid back with interest at the end of the current Battle.
+> - Sponsorships: Free Units that must be returned at the end of the current battle, and for which losses must be paid for.
+> - Investors: An upfront influx of cash which doesn't need to be paid back, but for which the player must pay a dividend at the end of each battle.

+The Player may hold 5 Business Opportunity Cards in their hand.
+If they draw one with a full hand, they must either play one, or discard one from their hand by shuffling it back into the Business Opportunity Deck.